 A completed application for individualized instruction is developed by the student, faculty sponsor, and internship placement supervisor if appropriate.
 It must be reviewed by the School Director once the application and contract are complete.
 If it is an internship, it must then be submitted to the Experiential Learning Coordinator in the Student Success Center for approval.
 In order to be part of a student's official schedule for a given term, the completed application must be submitted prior to registration.
 In no case may it be submitted for approval more than two weeks after the beginning of a semester.
-The student must register for INDP 201 to receive credit.
+The student must preregister for the appropriate placeholder course (INDP 201) until final approval is obtained.
+The student must register in order to receive credit.